neilchaudhuri/vidya-website/content/blog/pop-goes-the-blockchain.md

 #### Open tooling

-Blockchain also needs to be open to developers to build mindshare and excitement--perhaps ultimately even create so many blockchain developers they become cheap.
+Blockchain also needs to be open to developers to build mindshare and excitement--perhaps ultimately even create so many Blockchain developers they become cheap.
 This means as always there needs to be tooling support for syntax checking and debugging along with automation of all the software engineering tasks we have come to appreciate over the last decade or so of [agile software development](/categories/agile/): [testing](/categories/testing/),